Clindamycin

 • Kaolin-pectin: decreases clindamycin absorption.

-• Loperamide and diphenoxylate/atropine: may increase risk of diarrhea and C. difficile-associated colitis.
+• Loperamide and diphenoxylate/atropine: may increase the risk of diarrhea and C. difficile-associated colitis.
 Avoid use with clindamycin.

 SPECTRUM